AerospaceNU/stm32-avionics/README-DESKTOP.md

 ## Building for Windows (Native)

 Windows uses MSYS2 to provide most of the same linux-looking libraries.
-Note that only gtest tests will actually build, the socket code doesn't work right now
+Note that only gtest tests will actually build, the socket code we use for desktop sim doesn't work right now

 - Install msys2
 - Follow https://code.visualstudio.com/docs/cpp/config-mingw